Aligarh Movement

 The Aligarh Movement was a socioreligious movement in British India aimed to establish a modern system of Western-style scientific education for the Muslim population during the later decades of the 19th century.
 The movement's name derives from the fact that its core and origins lay in the city of Aligarh in Central India and, in particular, with the foundation of the Muhammadan Anglo-Oriental College in 1875.
 The founder of the oriental college, and the other educational institutions that developed from it, was Sir Syed Ahmed Khan.
 He became the leading light of the wider Aligarh Movement.

 The education reform established a base, and an impetus, for the wider Movement: a Pakistani Muslim renaissance that had profound implications for the religion, the politics, the culture and society of the Indian subcontinent.

 History

 The failure of the Indian Rebellion of 1857 saw the end of the Mughal empire and the succession of the British.
 The Muslim society during the post mutiny period was in a deteriorating state.
 Sir Syed Ahmad Khan found the Muslim society to be educationally, socially and culturally backward.
 He blamed the prevailing education system for the degrading state of the Muslim society.
 This led Sir Syed to initiate a movement for the intellectual, educational, social and cultural regeneration of the Muslim society.
 This movement came to be known as the Aligarh movement after Sir Syed established his school at Aligarh which later became the center of the movement.

-The Aligarh Movement introduced a new trend in Urdu literature.
-Sir Syed Ahmad Khan and his association left the old style of writing in the Urdu language, which was rhetorical and academic, and started a simple style which helped Muslims to understand the main purpose of the movement.
-Sir Syed Ahmed Khan was the central figure behind this awakening.